GameServerManagers/LinuxGSM-Docs/FAQ.md

 **Getting rid of bad practice**

 **Case 1)** You've been uploading files as root or any other user than your gameserver user.
 If you're logging into your FTP as root, you must know that this is wrong on so many levels and must consider using a better method urgently.
-Here is an [example](https://gist.github.com/UltimateByte/229c17b3c48ca10080c5e56b5513e476) of a simple user based FTP set in 2 minutes with proftpd.
+Here is an [example](https://gist.github.com/UltimateByte/229c17b3c48ca10080c5e56b5513e476) of a simple user based FTP set in 2 minutes with proftpd which would already be better.
+Otherwise, one way better practice is to use SFTP that comes with SSH.
+No need to install an FTP client as long as you've got an SSH server.
+Just setup your FTP client to use SFTP, and connect with the same port as your SSH server and with your username/password.

 **Case 2)** You've been downloading/extracting/copying files as root instead of the appropriate user.
 Just don't, do it as the user, OR, if you're obstinate, then at least chown files afterwards.